red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 {% endhighlight %}

 The function generates a list of all prime numbers up to a given limit.
-This function is CPU-heavy because:
+This function is CPU-demanding because:

 1. It performs nested loops for each number, iterating over potential divisors up to the square root.
 2. As the limit increases, the number of calculations grows significantly, making it computationally intensive due to the high volume of modulo operations, square root operations and conditional checks.